transplantation-immunology-maastricht/abo-analysis/README.md

-# ABO blood typing using Oxford Nanopore MinION sequencing.
+# ABO blood typing using Oxford Nanopore MinION sequencing

 ABO sequences were aquired from the NCBI dbRBC database: